Detecting exotic spheres in low dimensions using coker J: -Brown-Gitler comodules

 Write

 Then inductively the exact sequences give rise to a sequence of spectral sequences

 The following facts about the polynomials $f_i(s,t,x)$ can be easily established by induction.

-\begin{lem} $\quad$ \begin{enumerate} \item $a(i)_{k,l,m} = 0$ unless $i = l+m$. \item $f_i(s,t,x) \equiv t^{i-m} x^m \mod (s)$, where $m$ is the number of $1$'s in the dyadic expansion of $i$. \item The highest power of $x$ appearing in $f_{i}(s,t,x)$ is less than or equal to the number of digits in the dyadic expansion of $i$. \item The highest power of $s$ appearing in $f_i$ is the number of $1$'s to the left of the rightmost $0$ in the dyadic expansion of $i$. \end{enumerate} \end{lem}
+\begin{lem} $\quad$ \begin{enumerate} \item The coefficients in (\ref{eq:f_I}) satisfy $a(i)_{k,l,m} = 0$ unless $i = l+m$. \item $f_i(s,t,x) \equiv t^{i-m} x^m \mod (s)$, where $m$ is the number of $1$'s in the dyadic expansion of $i$. \item The highest power of $x$ appearing in $f_{i}(s,t,x)$ is less than or equal to the number of digits in the dyadic expansion of $i$. \item The highest power of $s$ appearing in $f_i$ is the number of $1$'s to the left of the rightmost $0$ in the dyadic expansion of $i$. \end{enumerate} \end{lem}

 Finally, the following lemma explains that, in our $H(8,v_1^8)$ computations, we may disregard terms coming from $\Ext_{A(1)_*}$ in the sequence of spectral sequences (\ref{eq:boIss}).

 \begin{lem} In the algebraic $\tmf$-resolution for $M = H(8,v_1^8)$, the terms in (\ref{eq:boIss}) do not contribute to $\Ext^{s,t}_{A_*}(H(8,v_1^8))$ if